Transportation Planning

 Safe Streets for Hilliard Plan

 The City’s five-year Capital Improvement Plan (CIP) for the Transportation & Mobility Division reflects the ideas set forth in the Safe Streets Plan.
 Each fall, the City develops and updates this plan based on fiscal constraints and priorities from City Council.
-All new projects in the 2024-2028 CIP have components that address safety needs, such as roundabouts (mostly single lane), crosswalk improvements, medians, and installation of shared-use path and sidewalks.
-These projects are listed and mapped on the Capital Projects site.
+All new projects in the 2025-2029 CIP have components that address safety needs, such as roundabouts (mostly single lane), crosswalk improvements, medians, and installation of shared-use path and sidewalks.
+The current 5-year CIP for transportation & mobility projects is provided below.

 The Transportation & Mobility Division maintains several long-range transportation plans that help to guide capital investments and respond to development proposals.
 This ensures streets and trails are built as part of developer-initiated projects.
 These long-range plans include: